Solo Travel in Turks and Caicos

 Best Time To Go To Turks and Caicos

 Peak season lasts from the start of the Christmas festivities until April, and it's during these months that Turks and Caicos experience the best climate but are also at their busiest.
 A great alternative is the shoulder period from May to July, when temperatures top out in the low 30s Celsius.
 August until November sits within the official hurricane season, although the last storm to hit the islands was more than a decade ago.
-Below is the annual weather chart from January to December to help you decide when to go.
+Below is the annual weather chart from January to December to help you decide the best time to travel to Turks and Caicos.

 Getting Around Turks and Caicos